-Challenging global market and economic conditions with a tighter credit environment and recession in most major economies began in fiscal 2008, developed in 2009 and continues today.
-It is possible that the world's major economies may face similar structural flaws and challenges going forward that will impact global productivity growth in 2016.
+Challenging global market and economic conditions with a tighter credit environment and recession in most major economies began in fiscal 2008 and took many years to recover.
+It is possible that the world's major economies may face similar structural flaws and challenges going forward that will impact global productivity growth in 2017.
 Concerns about the systemic impact of ongoing potential long-term and wide-spread recession, energy costs and geopolitical issues have contributed to increased market volatility and may affect expectations for western and emerging economies.
 These conditions have contributed to volatility at high levels.
 Any turbulence in Canada and international markets and economies and prolonged declines in business consumer spending may adversely affect Knight's liquidity and financial condition, and the liquidity and financial condition of Knight's future customers.